 The management perspective

 According to Siezen, Castor EDC is the perfect partner for any medical institute because of its innovative features and continual optimization which are always researcher-inclined.
-The primary benefit for both the management and the researchers at Radboudumc is that Castor EDC is compliant with all applicable laws and regulations for clinical trials and the European Data Protection Directive (and the upcoming General Data Protection Regulation).
+The primary benefit for both the management and the researchers at Radboudumc is that Castor EDC is compliant with all applicable laws and regulations for clinical trials and the General Data Protection Regulation (GDPR).
 “We can finally comply with all regulations and laws, and we have all the benefits of having a system which supports us with our data management.”

 Siezen believes that the critical success factor of Castor EDC is the central contract it offers to medical institutes.
 Instead of paying separately per study, there are no direct costs for researchers for each new study they start under the central agreement.
 This lowers the barrier for researchers to select a GCP compliant system for data capture and leads to increased data standardization.
 This ensures rapid adoption of the tool throughout the institute.